Chorro/prozzie/docs/protocols/snmp.md

 ```

 ## SNMP traps
-To listen for snmp in a specific port you have to use the `MONITOR_TRAPS_PORT`
+To listen for snmp in a specific port you have to use the `TRAPS_PORT` environment variable.
+This variable is defined in docker-compose yaml file with port number `162` by default.

-variable that will be asked in `monitor_setup.sh`.
-You can leave it blank for
-no traps listening at all.
+You can check that messages are properly delivered using `prozzie kafka consume <your-monitor-topic>`.

+## Variables

+MONITOR_REQUEST_TIMEOUT
+: Seconds between monitor polling.
+By default `25`

+MONITOR_KAFKA_TOPIC
+: Topic to produce monitor metrics.
+By default `monitor`

+MONITOR_CUSTOM_MIB_PATH
+: Monitor custom MIB path.
+By default `monitor_custom_mibs`

+MONITOR_SENSORS_ARRAY
+: Monitor agents array.
+By default `''`